Call for patient advisors for the CORE-MD project: Evaluation of high-risk medical devices

 - Preparation call (~ one hour)

-- Availability via email in April/May 2022
+- Availability via email in August and September 2023

 - Potentially the need to familiarise with short pre-reads